apache/cassandra-gocql-driver/README.md

 beta and must be enabled manually in Cassandra 1.2 by setting "start_native_transport" to true in conf/cassandra.yaml.

-**Note:** gocql requires the tip version of Go, as some changes in the `database/sql` have not made it into 1.0.x yet.
+**Note:** gocqldriver requires the tip version of Go, as some changes in the `database/sql` have not made it into 1.0.x yet.
 There is [a fork](https://github.com/titanous/gocql) that backports these changes to Go 1.0.3.

 Installation
 ------------

-    go get github.com/tux21b/gocql
+    go get github.com/tux21b/gocqldriver

 Example
 -------